 For each grading period, the letter grade is based on the weighted grading scale below.
 School requirements include, but are not limited to, weekly checkpoints, exit tickets, course projects, teacher created assignments and required testing.
-Progress reports will be emailed at the end of each semester.
-We will be pulling grades
+Progress reports will be emailed weekly from Stride and are "Snapshots".